BuongiornoTexas/rsrtools/README.rst

 ``include`` must be ``true`` or ``false``.
 If ``true``, the filter will return only those song arrangement records that have field values in the ranges specified in the ``ranges`` list.
-If false, the filter will return those song arrangement records that have field values that do no appear in any of ranges in the ``ranges`` list.
+If false, the filter will return those song arrangement records that have field values that do not appear in any of ranges in the ``ranges`` list.

 ``ranges`` is a list of numeric low/high value pairs.
 The only constraint on the values is that they must be greater than or equal to zero.
 Note that the number values are not